RateGain-logo-Vivid-Lavender

 Cons

-• Some users on G2 report slower performance during peak reservation periods
+• Some users report slower performance during peak reservation periods (G2 review)

-• No built-in parity monitoring or guest-facing OTA rate comparison; hotels need an additional tool
+• Hotels needing built-in parity monitoring require an additional tool

 5. Profitroom

-Profitroom is a hotel-technology provider focused on helping properties grow direct bookings through personalised guest journeys, conversion-focused design, and integrated marketing tools.
+Profitroom is a hotel technology provider focused on helping properties grow direct bookings through personalized guest journeys, conversion-focused design, and integrated marketing tools.
 The company has a strong presence in Europe and works with independent hotels, resorts, and multi-property groups.
-Profitroom recently partnered with RateGain to extend its distribution and parity capabilities.

-The Profitroom booking engine emphasises customised offers during the booking process.
-Hotels can present packages, seasonal promotions, loyalty rates, and relevant room options based on traveller behaviour.
-The platform connects with CRM and marketing automation tools, helping hotels build repeat demand and stronger guest relationships.
+The Profitroom booking engine emphasizes customized offers during the booking process.
+Hotels can present packages, seasonal promotions, loyalty rates, and relevant room options based on traveler behavior or booking intent.
+The platform also connects with CRM and marketing automation tools, helping hotels build repeat demand and stronger guest relationships.

 Key features

-• Personalised booking journeys based on guest behaviour
+• Personalized booking journeys based on guest behavior

 • Dynamic offers for packages, promotions, and loyalty rates